krzemienski/awesome-from-stars/README.md

 * [claudekit/claudekit-docs](https://github.com/claudekit/claudekit-docs): An official documentation of ClaudeKit.cc
 * [mrgoonie/claudekit-skills](https://github.com/mrgoonie/claudekit-skills): All powerful skills of ClaudeKit.cc!
 * [JSONbored/claudepro-directory](https://github.com/JSONbored/claudepro-directory): Claude Pro Directory is a searchable collection of pre-built configurations, MCP servers, and custom rules designed to enhance Claude AI's performance for specific tasks.
+* [anthropics/claudes-c-compiler](https://github.com/anthropics/claudes-c-compiler): Claude Opus 4.6 wrote a dependency-free C compiler in Rust, with backends targeting x86 (64- and 32-bit), ARM, and RISC-V, capable of compiling a booting Linux kernel.
 * [AutumnsGrove/ClaudeSkills](https://github.com/AutumnsGrove/ClaudeSkills): Skills for Claude.ai and Claude Code
 * [kay-ou/ClaudeSkills](https://github.com/kay-ou/ClaudeSkills): A Claude Skill collection designed for task automation, document parsing, and intelligent dispatch. such as utilities for webpage-to-Markdown conversion, API doc parsing, and structured JSON extraction—optimized for LLM-driven workflows
 * [YishenTu/claudian](https://github.com/YishenTu/claudian): An Obsidian plugin that embeds Claude Code as an AI collaborator in your vault
+* [instructkr/claw-code](https://github.com/instructkr/claw-code): The fastest repo in history to surpass 100K stars ⭐.
+Better Harness Tools that make real things done.
+Built in Rust using oh-my-codex.
 * [JuanCrg90/Clean-Code-Notes](https://github.com/JuanCrg90/Clean-Code-Notes): My notes of Clean Code book
 * [Clean-Swift/CleanStore](https://github.com/Clean-Swift/CleanStore): A sample iOS app built using the Clean Swift architecture.
 Clean Swift is Uncle Bob's Clean Architecture applied to iOS and Mac projects.
 CleanStore demonstrates Clean Swift by implementing the create order use case described by in Uncle Bob's talks.
 * [loryhuz/CleanyModal](https://github.com/loryhuz/CleanyModal): Swift UI Kit to present clean modal/alert
+* [chatgptprojects/clear-code](https://github.com/chatgptprojects/clear-code): See your claude code logs in clear details in your dashboard
 * [Dash-Industry-Forum/ClearKey-Content-Protection](https://github.com/Dash-Industry-Forum/ClearKey-Content-Protection): The repository holds a description and an issue tracker for how ClearKey-based content protection should be used with MPEG DASH.
 * [cli/cli](https://github.com/cli/cli): GitHub’s official command line tool
 * [docker/cli](https://github.com/docker/cli): The Docker CLI